-I IN THE 22ND CENTURY: A FUTURE HISTORY OF JAPAN
+I IN THE 22ND CENTURY

 The main narrative shows how creativity and emotional connection can improve our lives.
 It challenges us to debate moral issues which affect – human physical and social mobility, the development of synthetic biology and political rule.

 The i22 installation is an art exhibition taking place in 2101 to celebrate the new century.
 The artworks in the exhibition tell stories about life in Japan at the end of the 21st century.
 By the year 2100, Japan has transformed itself into a politically open, creative and dynamic society.